Blogging for photographers is a popular marketing approach that many photo businesses undervalue.

 Some opportunities that come from creating topic clusters:

-If the motivation to start blogging still hasn’t kicked in, let’s look at how you can use these blogs to start getting short term wins while you wait for it to rank in organic search.
+If the motivation to start blogging still hasn’t kicked in, let’s look at how you can use these blogs to start getting short term wins in other marketing channels while you wait for it to rank in organic search.

 A few ways to use blogs in your social media marketing: